ttecles/aidl-lyrics-recognition/README.md

 * Analyse the obtained results
 * Implement the project inside a web application
 * Make suggestions for further investigation
+* _Optional: add a language model to improve the results of the transcription task_
 <p align="right"><a href="#toc">To top</a></p>

 ## 2. Data Set <a name="dataset"></a>